potatokiller234/SimpleAudio/README.md

 - Four pre-defined audio categories.
 - Singleton volume controls for all AudioSources.
 - Full of Congratulations and Yipees.
+- Ability to add new Volume profiles by editing the Enum in the C# file named EnumHolder

 ## How to Install